bakapear/ytdlr/README.md

 # ytdlr
-Lite version of ytdl
+Kind of a lite version of [ytdl-core](https://www.npmjs.com/package/ytdl-core)

-Only provides deciphered stream urls ready to download or play.
+This package provides deciphered stream urls ready to download or play from youtube videos. <br>
 Very lightweight and uses no external dependencies with browser support included!

 ```js
 let ytdlr = require("path/ytdlr")